Gareth-Tang/final-project/README.md

 * The presentation will NOT be allowed to overrun to ensure we keep to time
 * The presentation schedule is sent out to wider firm staff so they know when to come if someone wants to see your presentation
 * When a group says "any questions?", to avoid any unnecessary silences, the group that went before you MUST ask a question.
 If you are going first, then the group scheduled last must ask a question
-* If your class is using them, your virtual machines will be available for the presentation
+* If your class is using virtual machines then they will continue to be available for the presentation